 You can even take a selfie at the end of Amstutz Expressway in Waukegan before Batman disappears into the Bat Cave.
 Or you could try to escape Punxsutawney, PA like weatherman Phill Connors attempted to do in "Groundhog Day."
 The end of this expressway is where the 2005 film 'Batman Begins' was shot.
 Travel along the coast of Lake Michigan where it's "cooler than a polar bear's toenails."

 Explore northeastern Lake County at one of Lake County's two state parks - Illinois Beach State Park.
 Known for its dunes, walking trails and birdwatching, you could spend several hours building sandcastles and soaking in vitamin D. The 4,160-acre park offers ample outdoor activities, including swimming, boating, picnicking, hiking, fishing and camping.
-Then ead north to Harbor Brewing Co.'s Lakefront Biergarten and quench your thirst.
+Then head north to Harbor Brewing Co.'s Lakefront Biergarten and quench your thirst.
 This Lake County Libation Trail partner is a highlight of one of our many micro-breweries.

 Take a car ride with nostalgia—homes of yesteryear, accompanied by discovering public art displays along Lake Michigan on Sheridan Road.
 On the map is the City of Waukegan, with majestic Waukegan Harbor & Marina for scenic strolls, fishing, or just chill on the beach.
 The downtown area is an ode to artistic vibes, historic buildings and Waukegan's son, Pulitzer Prize-winning Ray Bradbury.
 In the heart of the downtown business district, is the authentic Mexican, taste bud-pleasing, food at La Casa de Samuel.
 All dishes are served with handmade corn tortillas fresh of the griddle to the table.
 The Waukegan Main Street restaurant’s highlighted eats include Pollo en Mole Estilo Guerrero (chicken in house-made mole sauce), Filete Gourmet (Bacon wrapped beef tenderloin filet with ham and chihuahua cheese), Chiles en Nogada (Poblano peppers stuffed with mincemeat, walnut cream and pomegranate), Cabrito Estilo Monterrey (grilled goat served with guacamole, cowboy beans and pasilla sauce), Filete Oaxaqueño (catfish filet in a banana leaf with zucchini squash blossom, chihuahua cheese and guajillo sauce), Platános Flameados (flamed bananas cooked with kahlúa, tequila Gran Manier and ice cream) and Nieve Frita (fried ice cream).
-Top off your visit with an evening toast at Lake County Libation Trail stop Nightshade and Dark's Pandemonium Brewing Co. or have another drink along the drink at Green Town on the Rocks.
+Top off your visit with an evening toast at Lake County Libation Trail stop Nightshade and Dark's Pandemonium Brewing Co. and Oppidan Spirits or have another drink along the drink at Green Town on the Rocks.

 Highland Park’s Ravinia Festival stands as not only North America’s oldest outdoor music festival but also one of its most musically diverse.
 This Lake County staple has provided visitors with exceptional acts since 1905.
 The land of lakes stage annually showcases a slew of star-studded names like Aretha Franklin, Willie Nelson, Lauryn Hill, Pitbull, Sheryl Crow, Stevie Nicks, Erykah Badu, John Legend, Tony Bennett and more.
-This itinerary also offers the convenience of Route 41, Sheridan Road, and the east-west thoroughfare, Lake Cook Road.
+This itinerary also offers the convenience of Route 41, Sheridan Road and the east-west thoroughfare, Lake Cook Road.

 Whether you want to see current chart-toppers, rock legends, rap stars or take in the sounds of Chicago Symphony Orchestra (CSO), Ravinia has something for everyone.
 CSO's summer residency is at the Highland Park staple.
+So your evening is booked!

 The Shanty in Wadsworth is also a delectable option for lunch or dinner.
 The Food Network eatery featured on "Diners, Drive-ins and Dives," this renowned culinary village was voted "Best of Chicago" and an "Illinois Delicious Destination" The century-old tradition creates locally-sourced, scratch-made American and global-inspired dishes.
 Order their whiskey shrimp dish, one of the Wadsworth eatery's award-winning cuisines.